 Card Testing / Card Checking / Carding

-- Selects the first colour available
+- Immediately selects the first product, size, and colour available.

-- Selects the most expensive shipping zone
+- Chooses the most expensive shipping (usually Express).

-The names, emails, and phone numbers are all fake, and it is more than likely that if you post these items, they will be returned to you marked “unknown person or unknown address.”
+- The names, emails, and phone numbers are all fake, and it is more than likely that if you post these items, they will be returned to you marked “unknown person or unknown address.”

 Freight Forwarding Fraud